 Even today, we’re constantly hunting for ways to look and feel younger.
 In 50 to 100 years, you may actually be able to hire someone to prolong your youth—and your life!
 Ira Pastor, CEO of life sciences company Bioquark Inc., says that progress in bio-medicine will allow us to control a majority of chronic degenerative diseases and reverse brain death caused by injury.
 He says we will likely “see lifespans in the 150-year to 200-plus-year range, with substantial health span extensions, hence the period of time you will be youthful will be as long, if not longer, than current lifespans.”
-Next, get a look at the ways a healthy life will look and feel different in 2020.
+Next, find out 18 jobs that could disappear in the next 25 years.

 - New Space: “Life Support for a Low-Cost Lunar Settlement: No Showstoppers”

 - Jeffrey Manheimer, Co-Founder & COO of Tripping.com